twilio/twilio-video-app-react/README.md

 If you want to see how the application behaves with multiple participants, you can simply open `localhost:3000` in multiple tabs in your browser and connect to the same room using different user names.

-Or, if you'd like to invite real people to join a room, you can use the free tool [ngrok](https://ngrok.com/).
+Additionally, you can use the free tool [ngrok](https://ngrok.com/) to invite people to join your room.
 Once ngrok is set up, run `npm start` and then use the following command to create a shareable link:

 `./ngrok http --host-header=rewrite 3000`